-&lt;sup>8 In regard to the latter, some preliminary information has already been provided by Bratislava City, in response to a questionnaire developed by scientific partner INGV and distributed to all ARCH city partners in October 2019.
+&lt;sup>15 In regard to the latter, some preliminary information has already been provided by Bratislava City, in response to a questionnaire developed by scientific partner INGV and distributed to all ARCH city partners in October 2019.

-Boundaries Areas of Study Possible Analysis Possible Tools - St. James's ( - Devín Castle - Celtic Kiln - Fisherman's Chape Gate ∋l, 3D Building model with identified damage pattern and dynamic monitoring of damage Finite element analysis of the buildings to support retrofitting interventions Sensors Photogrammetry 3D models
+Boundaries of Stud Areas Possible Analysis Possible Tools - St. James's Chapel, - Devín Castle - Celtic Kiln - Fisherman's Gate 3D Building model with identified damage pattern and dynamic monitoring of damage Finite element analysis of the buildings to support retrofitting interventions Sensors Photogrammetry 3D models